ajconnally93/Module-9-Challenge---Professional-README-Generator/Develop/generated-README.md

   ## [Description](#table-of-contents)

-  This is a test project for Screencastify
+  this is a test project

   ## [Installation](#table-of-contents)

-  Right click install
+  install it by right clicking

   ## [Usage](#table-of-contents)

-  type node index.js in console and then follow the prompts
+  use it by typing node index.js in console

   ## [License](#table-of-contents)